APA Task Force on Deceptive and Indirect Methods of Persuasion and Control: Amicus curiae brief

 Before the task force had submitted its final report, the APA together with a group of scholars submitted an amicus curiae brief in a pending case, Molko v.
-Holy Spirit Ass'n for the Unification of World Christianity before the California Supreme Court.
+Holy Spirit Association for the Unification of World Christianity before the California Supreme Court.
 The case was submitted on February 10, 1987, and involved issues of brainwashing and coercive persuasion related to the Unification Church.
 The brief portrayed Singer's hypotheses as uninformed speculations based on skewed data.

 On March 24, 1987, the APA filed a motion to withdraw its signature from this brief, as it considered the conclusion premature in view of the ongoing work of the DIMPAC task force.
 The amicus as such continued because the co-signed scholars did not withdraw their signatures.
 These included: Jeffrey Hadden, Eileen Barker, David Bromley and J. Gordon Melton, Joseph Bettis, Durwood Foster, William R. Garret, Richard D. Kahone, Timothy Miller, John Young, James T. Richardson, Ray L. Hart, Benton Johnson, Franklin Littell, Newton Malony, Donald E. Miller, Mel Prosen, Thomas Robbins, and Huston Smith.